EffectOrientedProgramming/book/Chapters/05_Testing.md

 ```

 In `zio-test`, we build tests that are Effects that return an `Assertion`.
-We will do this incrementally, starting with some logic.
+We will do this incrementally, starting with some test logic:

 ```scala 3 mdoc:silent testzio
 import zio.*